02 Single Values

 Single value and stat panels in Grafana.

-• Use Gauge panels for visual range indication
+• Use gauge panels for visual range indication

-• Build Bar Gauge panels for comparing multiple values
+• Build bar gauge panels for comparing multiple values

-• Configure thresholds for colour-coded status
+• Configure thresholds for color-coded status displays

 Prerequisites